For many witches, Samhain marks the traditional New Year—a time to honour the dead, reflect on endings, and prepare for a new spiritual cycle.

 2. Set intentions for the year

-Intentions are the seeds of your magic.
+Intentions are the seeds of your magick.

 Write down your goals and aspirations for the year, focusing on areas where you want growth.
 Incorporate this into your grimoire or take it even further and create a vision board filled with inspiring images, symbols, and affirmations.

-3. Perform a New Year ritual
+3. Perform a New Year Ritual

 Welcome the energy of the new year by crafting a ritual that aligns with your goals.
-Light a white or gold candle, use herbs or crystals that symbolize fresh starts, and meditate on the changes you wish to manifest.

 Take a look at these rituals for inspiration: